-As of December 31, 2020 and 2019, the Bank and its subsidiary (the Company) had 8,657 and 8,585 employees, respectively.
+As of December 31, 2020 and 2019, the Bank had 8,645 and 8,574 employees, respectively.

-The operating units of the Company maintain their accounts in their respective functional currencies.
-The consolidated financial statements are presented in New Taiwan dollars.
+The operating units of the Bank maintain their accounts in their respective functional currencies.
+The financial statements are presented in New Taiwan dollars.

-2. APPROVAL OF CONSOLIDATED FINANCIAL STATEMENTS
+2. APPROVAL OF FINANCIAL STATEMENTS

-The consolidated financial statements were approved by the Bank's board of directors on March 22, 2021.
+The parent company only financial statements were approved by the Bank's board of directors on March 22, 2021.